PauloScheuer/color-transfer/README.md

 # color-transfer

-Color transfer from a colorized image to a black and white one
+Color transfer from a colorized image to a black and white one.

+Inspired by the work described in the paper "Transferring Color to Greyscale Images", by Tomihisa Welsh, Michael Ashikhmin, Klaus Mueller.

 ## How to use: